 You’d like to homegrown tomatoes but you’re short on space?
 Then this unusual growing method is for you!
 It’s proven to be very effective and if done properly can greatly increase the number of tomatoes you can grow in a limited space.

 - Buy five-gallon plastic buckets.
-They are easy to find in local stores.
+They are easy to find in local stores or online.

 - Place several layers of newspaper in the bottom of the bucket and fill about half way with quality soil mix.